okpalaChidiebere/golang-web-dev/README.md

 - Next thing we want to do in our server is routing.
 The way we do Routing is with a Multiplexer(ServerMux).
 (018 - 022)

 022 is more of Hands On Exercies.
 The Code in there dont have much comments. like the class lessons

+# 023 - 025

+We saw some other functions that we can use to server files like http.ServeContent, http.ServeFile, io.Copy.
+These are just for so that i am aware of them and what they do.
+But most of the time for real projects you may not need them.

+In practise, for most of the time, we use http.FileServer as handler for serving files(espacially if its a static website) or http.StripPrefix as handler for serving files stored in a particular directory espacially for exposing those files ou are serving from a single route in your server

+We learned about http.FileServer which allows us to serve a whole directory and also stripping the prefix to take care of routing stuff with the help of http.StripPrefix.
+So we can specify a certain directory and have certain control over what is asked for and where we serve it from.
+This is important becasie we want to be able to just serve the assets.
+We don't want our go code to be served up like the FileServer does.
+Inside the assets we will have css, javascript, images.
+In addition you may have templates which will be in a folder called templates

+We learned how to serve a static website.
+The idea here is we can take a static website make with react, vue, etc and put it up somewhere and it is running with go.

+We saw how log.fatal & http.Error works

+We learned the http.notFoundHandler for handling favicon.ico requests